Dr. Watson: Television

 William Podmore played Watson in The Three Garridebs (1937).

 The first actor to play Watson on a TV series (as opposed to a one-off adaptation) was Raymond Francis who appeared in the 1951 British series, We Present Alan Wheatley as Mr. Sherlock Holmes in....

-The 1950s Sherlock Holmes US TV series featured Howard Marion-Crawford as a stable Watson with a knockout punch.
+The 1950s Sherlock Holmes American TV series featured Howard Marion-Crawford as a stable Watson with a knockout punch.

 Nigel Stock played Watson in two BBC series in 1965 and 1968.

 In the Soviet Union television series The Adventures of Sherlock Holmes and Dr. Watson, directed by Igor Maslennikov, Watson was played by Vitaly Solomin.
 The Telegraph included Solomin in their list of the 10 top actors to play Dr Watson.

 Watson was portrayed by David Burke and later by Edward Hardwicke in the 1980s and 1990s television series The Adventures of Sherlock Holmes, The Return of Sherlock Holmes, The Casebook of Sherlock Holmes and The Memoirs of Sherlock Holmes, all starring Jeremy Brett as Holmes.

 In the animated TV series Sherlock Holmes in the 22nd Century (1999–2001), Holmes acquires a 'new' Watson in the form of a robot.
 The robot, having absorbed all lore of the original, believes itself to be Watson, and Holmes treats it as such, concluding that the "spirit" is Watson's though the "body" is not.

 Ian Hart portrayed a young, capable, and fit Watson twice for BBC Television, once opposite Richard Roxburgh as Holmes (in a 2002 adaptation of The Hound of the Baskervilles) and for a second time opposite Rupert Everett as the Great Detective in the new story Sherlock Holmes and the Case of the Silk Stocking (2004).

-In the 2004-2012 medical drama House, the character of James Wilson, portrayed by Robert Sean Leonard, is partially based on John Watson.
+In the 2004–2012 medical drama House, the character of James Wilson, portrayed by Robert Sean Leonard, is partially based on John Watson.
 Beyond the similarity of their names, aspects of the relationship between Wilson and Gregory House mirror the relationship between Watson and Sherlock Holmes.

 In the TV series Sanctuary, Dr. James Watson (Peter Wingfield) is a member of "The Five" and the actual detective in the Doyle stories.
 The character of Holmes is created and Watson is made his sidekick at Watson's request to Doyle.